creative coaching houseofflowlogo11

 Eventually I started doing sitting meditation, which helped with the process of creating as it forced me to be more open and focused in the moment.
 Everything started to fit together when I discovered the teachings of meditation master and Tibetan icon, Chögyam Trungpa Rinpoche, who founded Naropa University with Allan Ginsberg in the late 60’s.
 He taught about how we create, not what we create.
 Through his and other similar teachings I learned the process of removing the self we think we are, to be able to witness what is actually there, and to see what is true.
 So then I moved to Arizona and studied meditation exclusively, and then began working with a zen calligraphy master there while continuing to produce my signature folk style of work, which developed in a direction I had not foreseen.

 Since then, I moved to New York City to continue learning and teaching for five years, and eventually landed back in California, coming back to my work again and again, while practicing and teaching the meditation and flow aspects of the work, which has been a continuous theme in my life.
-In 2018, I began doing creative coaching / art coaching, and continued holding more and more creativity workshops designed for working artists and creative people.
+In 2018, I began doing creativity coaching and artist coaching, and continued holding more and more creativity workshops designed for working artists and creative people.

 Since 1992, I’ve been fortunate to show my work in museums and galleries in Los Angeles, New York, Singapore, Chicago, Seattle, Cincinnati, and Louisville, Kentucky; In 2008 my prints were selected for a touring exhibition in France; I’ve directed a feature documentary and have performed in public performance art groups and theatre groups in Brooklyn, New York, Tucson, Arizona, and Cincinnati, Ohio; For over a decade I have done visual artwork for Motion Picture sets in Los Angeles, CA.”